 How personal injury law firms usually begin growing:

 Almost all personal injury law firms used to grow the same way.
-The biggest difference is how much money they reinvested in advertising.
+The biggest difference is how much money they invest in advertising.

-How much money do law firms reinvest in advertising?
+How much money do law firms invest in advertising?
 I once read that large law firms reinvest an average of 17% of gross fees in advertising.

 The largest personal injury law firms borrowed money for advertising from lawsuit funding companies at rates much higher than commercial banks.

-And you’ll need a lot of money for all of this because it takes, on average, two to five years to settle cases!
+You’ll need a lot of money because settling cases takes, on average, two to five years!

 But there is another way!